PritamPatil2603/upstage-mcp-server/examples/langchain/README.md

 ## Troubleshooting

 - **Server Connection Issues**: Ensure `uvx` is correctly installed and in your PATH.
-- **API Key Errors**: Verify your API keys are correctly set and valid.
+- **API Key Errors**: Verify your Upstage API key is correctly set and valid.
 - **File Not Found**: Check that the document path is correct and accessible.
 - **Unsupported Document Format**: Ensure you're using a supported format (PDF, JPEG, PNG, TIFF, Office files).